 Do you see the box sitting on top of the dresser?
 There are two of them – one on each side.

-These two boxes were used by gentlemen for his gloves, his wallet/money clip, his loose change, and his pocket watch.
+These two boxes were used by the gentleman for his gloves, his wallet/money clip, his loose change, and his pocket watch.

 Those items could be tucked away at the end of a workday and would be ready for the next workday.

-The teardrop pulls add the perfect amount of detail to the carved wood backplates.
-They cleaned up nicely with a tiny bit of sanding on the wood part and Rub n Buff on the metal part.
+The teardrop pulls add the perfect amount of detail to the carved wood backplates in this vintage wood dresser makeover.
+They cleaned up nicely with a tiny bit of sanding on the wood part and gilding wax on the metal part.

-Thanks for stopping by for this antique gentlemen’s dresser makeover.
+Thanks for stopping by for this antique gentlemen’s before and after dresser makeover.

 As you can see, not all makeovers are labor-intensive.

-Some just need a quick sanding, a quick cleaning and then they are ready for the fun part – painting!
+Some just need a light sanding, a quick cleaning and then they are ready for the fun part – painting!

 easy lamp makeover project